 - Physiological Adaptation

-The main outline difference for the NCLEX PN is that instead of ‘Management of Care’ there is a section called ‘Coordinated Care’.
-These sections carry the most weight in terms of assessment, accounting for between 17 to 23% of the test.
-The other sections are spread out fairly evenly after that, around 10 to 12% each.
+‘Management of Care’ or ‘Coordinated Care’ carries the greatest weight in terms of assessment, accounting for between 17 to 23% of the test.
+The other sections are spread out fairly evenly after that, accounting for around 10 to 12% each.

 The entire test integrates the nursing process of caring, communication, documentation, and teaching.
 So while there are 8 sections on the test, you may be tested on the nursing process in any of these sections.